-Figure 1 (above) illustrates the procedure to follow if staff have any concerns about a child's welfare.
+Figure 1 below, before section 7.7, illustrates the procedure to follow if staff have any concerns about a child's welfare.

 Where possible, the member of staff raising the concern should speak to the DSL first to agree a course of action.